splynx/docs/files/en/finance/billing_engine/billing_engine.md

 * Debit transactions
 * Payments
-* Paid Invoices
+* Paid invoices
 * Unpaid invoices
-* Payment requests
+* Paid proforma invoices
-* Unpaid requests
+* Unpaid proforma invoices

 Totals data for the above mentioned for each of the following periods: